 What’s been hinted at for months is now reality: NHL players will not be participating in the 2018 PyeongChang Olympic Games.
 That means no Jack Eichel, Auston Matthews, or Jonathan Quick representing the United States on what would be an absolutely stacked team.
 Instead, USA Hockey will need to look outside of the NHL when building their Olympic squad.

 Luckily, there are some decent American-born hockey players playing overseas and on NCAA programs.
-Additionally, the NHL recently announced that players signed to standard two-way contracts or AHL-only contracts would be eligible to participate in the Olympic games.
-This likely excludes those playing in the AHL, but signed to entry-level deals.
+Additionally, the NHL recently announced that players signed to AHL-only contracts would be eligible to participate in the Olympic games.

 With these restrictions on eligible players, Team USA certainly will not have the firepower it could have had, but will compete for gold nonetheless.
 Here’s how the roster could breakdown.

-There are a few AHL player who stand out as possible candidates to join the United States Olympic hockey team.
-Top scorers Chris Bourque, Chris Conner, Wade Megan, and Chris Mueller are all American-born and signed to two-way contracts for the 2017-18 season.
-If they’re not up with their respective NHL squads as the calendar turns to February, the four forwards could be headed to South Korea.
+There are a few AHL players who stand out as possible candidates to join the United States Olympic hockey team.
+Chris Bourque and Ryan Malone are American-born and signed to AHL-only contracts for the 2017-18 season.
+If they’re not called up by NHL squads when the calendar turns to February, the two forwards could be headed to South Korea.

 European League Imports

 When NHL players don’t receive contract offers after becoming free agents, some sign in Europe to continue their careers.
 Usual destinations include the KHL plus top leagues in the Czech Republic, Finland, Germany, Sweden, and Switzerland.